AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Dominion

-Dominion refers to having dominance or power over something.
+Dominion means having dominance or power over something.

 Duty